-AE Wealth Management is a financial advisor firm headquartered in Topeka, Kansas, with just shy of 200 advisors located throughout the country.
-The firm offers asset management services and financial planning services to more than 13,000 clients.
-These clients are a mix of individuals, high-net-worth individuals and corporations.
+AE Wealth Management is a financial advisor firm headquartered in Topeka, Kansas.
+As a registered investment advisor (RIA), AE Wealth Mangement works with a network of advisors throughout the country, offering asset management and financial planning services to thousands of clients.
+These clients are a mix of individuals, high-net-worth individuals and institutions.

 AE Wealth Management Background

 AE Wealth Management was founded by David Callanan and David Bach in February 2016.
-Callanan is the founder of Advisors Excel, LLC, and Bach is a popular writer and speaker with expertise on investing and personal finance.
-The firm is young, but it has already grown rapidly, with almost 200 advisors on staff and billions in assets under management.
+Callanan is the founder of Advisors Excel, LLC, while Bach is a popular writer and speaker with expertise in investing and personal finance.

 Services Offered by AE Wealth Management